andrecastillo/pyGptSummarizer/README.md

 If you are in Ubuntu.

-You'll be prompted to choose a model, and then you'll be prompted to choose a prompt.
+You'll be prompted to choose a model, and then you'll be prompted to choose a gpt prompt.
 After that, it'll run and the output when complete will show up in wherever you told it to.

 Have Fun!